ironwolfgames/havenwood-web/HOUSES.md

 ## 1. Theme & Background

-In the ancient woodland realm of **Havenwood**, four great anthropomorphic animal houses coexist in fragile harmony.
+In the ancient woodland realm of **Havenwood**, four great anthropomorphic animal houses live in peaceful harmony.
 For centuries, they have protected the forest from natural threats, magical anomalies, and the encroaching ambitions of unseen enemies.
-But now, a **magical storm known as the Umbral Tempest** begins sweeping through the land, warping creatures, corrupting the wilds, and threatening the Heart of the Forest itself.
+But now, a **magical storm known as the Umbral Tempest** begins sweeping through the land, warping creatures, corrupting the wilds, and threatening the heart of Havenwood itself.

 Only through cooperation can the four houses—**Squirrels (Harvesters), Foxes (Explorers), Owls (Researchers), and Badgers (Architects)**—combine their unique strengths to survive the storm, repel outside forces, and complete a monumental shared project needed to save Havenwood.

-“Houses of Havenwood” is a cooperative, asymmetric euro-style game where each player controls one house and must use their distinct subsystem to support the others in a shared struggle against time, threats, and escalating magical chaos.
+“Houses of Havenwood” is a cooperative, asymmetric euro-style game where each player controls one house and must use their distinct abilities to support the others in a shared struggle against time, threats, and escalating magical chaos.

----

 ## 2. Shared Systems Overview

 ### **Shared Deck Action System**

 - All houses draw from **one shared action deck**, collaboratively improved via deckbuilding.
 - Each round:
   1. Draw to **hand limit** (start: 5).
-  2. Each house **passes one card** to a neighbor.
+  2. Each house **may pass one card** to a neighbor.
   3. Houses simultaneously choose and play actions using:
      - Build
      - Move
      - Buy Card
      - **Main Action** (unique per house)
      - **Auxiliary Action** (unique per house)
+  4. Perform house specific **Cleanup**
+  5. Draw N event cards and resolve them, where N is the number on the threat track.
+Event cards can increase the threat track, target specific buildings or resources, etc.

 ### **Hex Tile Map**

 - Modular hex map; foxes explore to add new tiles.
 - Buildings: max **one** per hex.
 - Each hex has: